 In the Nigerian context, it is imperative to emphasise the significance of establishing a comprehensive and precise national database that encompasses individuals eligible for participation in the inclusive education system.
-This database serves as a fundamental tool for facilitating efficient planning, allocating resources effectively, and ensuring the successful implementation of inclusive policies.
+This database serves as a fundamental tool for facilitating efficient planning, allocating resources effectively, and ensuring the successful of children had disabilities and that around 2.75% (90,000) of these were in primary schools and 1.85% (65,000) in secondary schools.